taisei-project/taisei/doc/GAME.rst

 The numbers in the HUD are

 -  **Score** Your current score.
 Raise this by shooting enemies, grazing, and collecting items.
-As you accumulate score, the game will reward you with life and bomb fragments.
-Be sure to catch those!
 -  **Player** How many lives you have.
 Only full stars count.
 -  **Bombs** How many bombs you have.
 -  **Power** How strong your current weapon is.
-Maxes out at 4.
+Maxes out at 4, but can be overcollected until 6.
--  **Graze** If you are fearless and kiss bullets by going really close to them, this will increase and raise your score.

 Items
 -----